A luminaire is an architectural element that enhances the design and creates a unique effect by giving off light.

 The invention of the electric light bulb by Thomas Edison in the late 19th century revolutionised lighting technology, making it possible to create a range of new types of luminaires.
 The Art Nouveau movement in the late 19th and early 20th centuries embraced the use of lighting as a decorative art form, resulting in the creation of stunning and ornate luminaires.

 In the mid-20th century, modernist designers embraced functional and minimalist designs for luminaires.
-This approach emphasised simplicity and efficiency, using new materials such as plastics and aluminium to create sleek and streamlined designs.
+This approach emphasized simplicity and efficiency, using new materials such as plastics and aluminium to create sleek and streamlined designs.

 Today, designers continue to innovate and push the boundaries of luminaire design, creating new and exciting lighting solutions that combine form and function in innovative ways.